-Artificial Intelligence, in fact, is revolutionizing not only every field of activity, but also our way of thinking, working and learning.
+Artificial Intelligence, in fact, is revolutionising not only every field of activity, but also our way of thinking, working and learning.

 The world of e-learning, always focused on the latest technological trends, will be progressively supported and integrated by Artificial Intelligence.

 ARTIFICIAL INTELLIGENCE (AI): A SHORT DEFINITION

 In a very simple way, we could define artificial intelligence as the ability of a technological system to solve problems or perform tasks and activities as a human being would do.
 Referring to the IT sector, we could identify Artificial Intelligence as the discipline that deals with realising machines (hardware and software) able to “act” autonomously (solve problems, perform actions, etc.)